Event objectsFlash Player 9 and later, Adobe AIR 1.0 and

 files, especially those in which buttons are routinely decorated with

-smaller child objects, the target property may
+smaller child objects, the

 not be used frequently because it will often point to a button’s